apify/crawlee/docs/guides/docker_images.md

 [`CheerioCrawler`](../api/cheerio-crawler) and [`PlaywrightCrawler`](../api/playwright-crawler),
 but **NOT** [`PuppeteerCrawler`](../api/puppeteer-crawler).

-> Technically, it should also work with Puppeteer if you install it yourself, but it's not guaranteed.

 It uses the [`PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD`](https://playwright.dev/docs/api/environment-variables/) environment variable to block installation of more browsers into your images (to keep them small).
 If you want more browsers, either choose the [`actor-node-playwright`](#actor-node-playwright) image